bortot-systems/DeveloperStore/README.md

 * Total amount for each item
 * Cancelled/Not Cancelled

-build code for publishing events of:
+It's not mandatory, but it would be a differential to build code for publishing events of:
 * SaleCreated
 * SaleModified
 * SaleCancelled
 * ItemCancelled

-publish events using RabbitMQ and log a message in the application log
+If you write the code, **it's not required** to actually publish to any Message Broker.
+You can log a message in the application log or however you find most convenient.

 ### Business Rules